History and Organization

 After completing one term of residence at a full-time rate or the equivalent at a part-time rate, students eligible to apply for transfer credit may do so.
 Forms are obtained from the Office of the University Registrar and submitted to the student's program for approval.
 The form is then returned to the Office of the University Registrar.

 Credit for work at another institution taken concurrently with studies in the Graduate School must be approved for potential transfer credit by the student's program and the associate dean for graduate education prior to registration for such courses.
-Such approval is granted only in unusual circumstances and such credit does not count toward the residency requirement if the maximum amount of transfer credit has already been granted.
-Students enrolled in the five year B.A./M.A. program are not eligible to count such credit toward the residency requirement.
+Such approval is granted only in unusual circumstances and such credit does not count toward the residency requirement.
+Students enrolled in the five-year B.A./M.A. program are not eligible to count such credit toward the residency requirement.
 Students who formally cross-register with Boston College, Boston University, or Tufts University through the consortium do not need prior approval from the dean's office nor is it required for coursework at the Graduate Consortium for Women's Studies at Radcliffe College.

 Residence requirements for all graduate degrees are computed by determining the amount of registration for credit and the tuition charges.
 Part-time students pursuing part-time programs of study for credit complete their residence requirements when their fractional programs (one-quarter, one-half, three-quarters) total the amount required of a full-time student.